 Below are key requirements for registration of a non-Hong Kong company name:

-- Language of domestic name: The domestic name used to register non-Hong Kong company with Companies Registry should be in characters of the Latin alphabet or in Chinese.
+- Language of domestic name: The domestic name used to register non-Hong Kong company with the Companies Registry should be in characters of the Latin alphabet or in Chinese.